Difference between Alzheimer’s and Dementia

 Understanding the difference between the two is important as they require different treatments.
 For example, an Alzheimer’s sufferer may be given medication to help improve and maintain good cognition.
 Whereas, a patient with another form of dementia may require anti-depressants for their mood.

-More importantly, Alzheimer’s Disease can be partially prevented by ensuring you:
+More importantly, Alzheimer’s disease can be partially prevented by ensuring you:

 • Maintain a healthy blood sugar range, high blood sugar can have an adverse effect.
 If you suffer from diabetes ensure you closely manage your blood sugar.